batis-tech/car-renting-app/README.md

 - Car models and makers filter
 - AWS S3 (object storage through a web service interface, scalable storage infrastructure)
 - Integration with stripe PaymentIntent(A PaymentIntent guides you through the process of collecting a payment from your customer)
-- Provider Dashboard to recive paid orders
+- Provider Dashboard to receive paid orders

 # Deployment
 - Ruby on Rails powers the REST API and other web pages